shershen08/vue-styleguide-generator/README.md

  - extra features

 ### Bugs and problems
+-  window object [may not be patched fully](https://github.com/shershen08/vue-styleguide-generator/blob/master/src/processor.js#L29) so components code execution may fail
 - 'vue-template-compiler' must be the same as the version of 'vue' you're using in your codebase.
 Now set to 2.1.10. may have to manually put to other version that's used in your project.